Renddslow/mathd/README.md

 # mathd

-> A tiny parser to evaluate strings with math equations and return the result.
+> A tiny parser to evaluate infix notation to values (without using eval).

 ## Install